accessibilitywars/zaw2/content/builds/quickness-power-untamed.md

 > 1. Restart Quickness rotation

 **Relic of the Claw Uptime**
-To surpass the damage cap, you will need to find ways to improve {{ item(id="103574") }} uptime and also optimise damage during the long hammer cooldown windows, which in this case {{ skill(id="63330") }} (🔨5) is used.
-Your pet CC skills cannot refresh your relic effect.
+<p>To surpass the damage cap, you will need to find ways to improve {{ item(id="103574") }} uptime and also optimise damage during the long hammer cooldown windows, which in this case {{ skill(id="63330") }} (🔨5) is used.
+If it is not available, you may use {{ skill(id="63075") }} (🔨3) Your pet CC skills cannot refresh your relic effect.

 When you are comfortable with the build you may look at additional weapon sets.
-Other weapon sets are not within the scope of this guide and the [snowcrows build](https://snowcrows.com/builds/raids/ranger/power-quickness-untamed) plays fairly similarly to this build and deft strike is able to provide the CC to refresh the relic.
+Other weapon sets are not within the scope of this guide and the [snowcrows build](https://snowcrows.com/builds/raids/ranger/power-quickness-untamed) plays fairly similarly to this build and deft strike is able to provide the CC to refresh the relic.</p>

 ## Crowd Control
 > 1. {{ skill(id="31639") }} (Electric Wyvern)